DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 response.css(".voucher-info-wrapper").getall()
 {{< / highlight >}}

-There are many ways to use selectors and have them take advantage of other element characteristics, not just their class.
-For instance element `id` or location relative to the rest of the HTML document.
+There are many ways to use selectors and have them take advantage of other element characteristics, not just `class`: for instance element `id`, or location relative to the rest of the HTML document.
 Here are some pairs of examples:

 {{< highlight python >}}
 # 1) By location/structure:
 # Let's grab the first div that's nested 6 'steps' deep within the Document Object
-# Model (DOM, or the hierarchy of elements on the page).
+# Model (DOM, i.e., the hierarchy of elements on the page).
-# Notice that we can also break up and chain selector commands:
+# Notice that we can also break up & chain selector commands:
 halfway = response.css('html > body > div:nth-of-type(1) > div:nth-of-type(3)')
 halfway.css( '.section > div:nth-of-type(2) > div:nth-of-type(1)').get()
 # Or
 response.xpath('/html/body/div[1]/div[3]/section/div[2]/div[1]').get()

-# 2) By id (just an example, since our elements here don't actually have any):
+# 2) By id (just an example, since our elements here don't actually have IDs):
 response.css('div#SomeID').get()
 response.xpath('//*/div[@id = "SomeID"]').get()
 {{< / highlight >}}